Group Travel: 14 Tips On How To Survive Traveling With Others

 If there is an issue, are you open to having a discussion with your travel partners?
 What if someone doesn’t want to participate in the group activity?
 Will they let everyone know?
 What about keeping in touch when exploring and someone gets lost?
 How will you reach each other?
 Does everyone have a smartphone and a messengering system like Whatsapp?
 Do you have a meetup point planned if someone gets lost?

 Group Travel Tip #13 – When Things Get Heated

 On most of my group trips, luckily for me and everyone else, no major fallouts have happened.
 On my last group trip, two of my guy friends got into an argument.
 I didn’t really understand what happened but I figured that because we were together for so many days without any breaks, they just got on each other’s nerves.
 It happens.
 After they argued, they spent some time apart to cool down and then things were fine.
 On our way to Morocco, I argued with my brother.
 I called a timeout.
 I don’t even remember what we were arguing about now but we’re siblings and it happens.
 We separated for an hour and met up again after we had cooled down.
 Then everything was fine.

 Group Travel Tip #14 – Leave Room For Change And The Unexpected

-On any trip whether I’m traveling by myself or with others, I leave room for the unexpected or change.
+On any trip whether I’m travelling by myself or with others, I leave room for the unexpected or change.
 Things never happen to the letter so just be prepared for things to happen.
 When we were in Morocco, my sister-in-law left her purse with wallet and passports on the back of her chair.
 We drove several hours before she had realized.
 So we had to double back.
 This meant our plans changed in an instant.
 We now had to find somewhere to stay along the road since we lost time and we had to cancel one night’s reservation in the town we were supposed to be in.

 I am sure I am forgetting some vital group travel tips.
 Do you have any that you want to share that helped you on your trips?
 Please leave them in the comments!